George Coventry, 9th Earl of Coventry: Personal life

+Lord Coventry was present, as an advisor to the Prince of Wales, with his wife at the Royal Baccarat Scandal at Tranby Croft in 1890.
+He played a major part in obtaining the signature of Sir William Gordon-Cumming to an incriminating document intended to protect the Prince, but which failed to cover up the scandal.

 Lord Coventry died on 13 March 1930, aged 91, and was succeeded in the earldom by his grandson George, the son of George William Coventry, Viscount Deerhurst.
 Lady Coventry survived her husband by only three days and died on 16 March 1930, aged 87.